How Long Does It Take for Collagen Supplements to Work?

 Personal Health and Lifestyle Factors

 Certain personal health and lifestyle factors are known to interfere with nutrient absorption.
+Lifestyle factors that may decrease bioavailability of nutrients include smoking, alcohol consumption, lack of sleep, stress, sun exposure and substance abuse.

 Age, overall diet, nutritional status, medications, certain medical conditions and metabolic issues may interfere with nutrient absorption including collagen.
 For example, a vitamin C deficiency will limit collagen production because it is vital to collagen synthesis.